suny-downstate-medical-center/netpyne/doc/source/user_documentation.rst

 		* ``signal`` (optional): when the stimulation is uploaded externally (``type``: ``external``), then this entry specifies either a pickle file with a list of values corresponding to the amplitudes (mA for point source stimulation - V/m for uniform electrical field) of the external signal, paired to the ``time`` list, or a numpy array with the same information.

 	* ``mod_based``: Boolean (default: False).
 It specifies if the simulation is based an external mod file (xtra.mod with a POINTER/RANGE called "ex" and a GLOBAL called "is"), following the guidelines in the NEURON forum.
 It is appropriate for large networks, althought is restricted to a single temporal modulation.
 With ``mod_based``: False, you can set superposition of many sources.
+A NetPyNE-compatible ``xtra.mod`` can be downloaded from the ``support`` module.

 In addition, in ``stimSourceParams`` we should set the ``source`` (the label of the stimulation source specifying the extracellular stimulation) and ``conds`` with the conditions that should satisfy target cells, typically ``'conds': {'cellList': 'all'}`` would provide the global stimulation represented by an extracellular (ubiquitous) source.